approov/web-quickstart-hcaptcha-javascript/README.md

 ## WHAT IF I DON'T GET SHAPES

-This can be due to a lot of different causes, but usually is due to a typo, missing one of the steps or executing one of the steps incorrectly, but we will give you through the most probable causes.
+This can be due to a lot of different causes, but usually is due to a typo, missing one of the steps or executing one of the steps incorrectly, but we will take you through the most probable causes.

 ### Browser Developer Tools